Mayo Smith: 1970 season

+Managerial record

 Oakland Athletics

 After spending most of the 1971 season at his home in Florida, Smith was hired by Charlie Finley as a special scout for the Oakland Athletics during the last month of the 1971 season.
 He was assigned to cover the Baltimore Orioles in preparation for the 1971 American League Championship Series.
 On September 2, 1971, The Baltimore Sun reported on Smith's espionage assignment: "Super Spy Sets Sights on Birds."
 Despite Smith's scouting report, the Orioles swept the A's in three games as Dave McNally, Mike Cuellar and Jim Palmer held the A's to seven runs in three games.

 Later years and family

 In March 1940, Smith married Louise Pauline Otto in a ceremony held at the Our Savior Lutheran Church in Lake Worth, Florida.
 Both were graduates of Lake City High School.
 They had a daughter, Judith Ann, and a son, Fred M. Smith.
 During the off-season and in retirement, Smith and his wife continued to live in Lake Worth.

 In November 1977, Smith suffered a massive stroke while dining with his family at a restaurant in Lake Worth.
 He did not regain consciousness and died at age 62 at Bethesda Memorial Hospital in Boynton Beach.